Updated January 14th, 2022 by Travel the Greek Way

 Fast Facts about Greece

-- Language: Greek (but everyone in tourism speaks good English and often French, Spanish, or German as well)
+Language: Greek (but everyone in tourism speaks good English and often French, Spanish, or German as well)

 Some tips that you may find helpful:

 - Keep your bags close to you at all times, don’t let anyone “help” you with your things

 - Wear your backpack in the front part of your body, so that you have control of your bag at all times while walking in Athens or inside the metro

 - Leave your valuables to your hotel and walk around with some money, or a prepaid card with a small amount available and a copy of your passport to minimise any loss